PowerShell/PowerShellEditorServices/module/docs/Find-Ast.md

 ### -Ancestor

-If specified will only search ancestors of the starting ast.
+If specified will only search ancestors of the starting AST.
 This is a convenience parameter that acts the same as the "Family" and "Before" parameters when used together.

 ```yaml
 Type: SwitchParameter